Hurricane Deductibles in Florida: How They Work

 You Cannot Waive the Hurricane Deductible

-Florida law allows percentage-based hurricane deductibles.
-Your insurer is not required to offer a flat-dollar option.
-If a carrier only offers 2%, 5%, and 10% hurricane deductibles, those are your only choices with that carrier.
+Florida law (Statute 627.701) authorizes percentage-based hurricane deductibles.
+Your insurer isn't required to provide a flat-dollar alternative.
+Period.
+If a carrier only offers 2%, 5%, and 10%, those are your choices with that company.
+No negotiating around it.

 What to Do Before Hurricane Season

-1. Check your declarations page for your exact hurricane deductible percentage and dollar amount.
+1. Check your declarations page for your exact hurricane deductible — both the percentage and the dollar amount it translates to at your current Coverage A.

-4. Get a wind mitigation inspection if you have not already.
-Discounts from mitigation features can offset the cost of a lower deductible.
+4. Get a wind mitigation inspection if you haven't already.
+Premium discounts from mitigation features can offset the cost of carrying a lower deductible.
+The My Safe Florida Home Program offers free inspections to qualifying homeowners.

 Disclaimer: This article is for informational purposes only and does not constitute insurance advice or an offer of coverage.
 Palm Beach Coverage is an independent insurance agency currently in pre-launch.
 Insurance products, rates, and availability vary by carrier and are subject to underwriting approval.
 Always consult with a licensed insurance professional before making coverage decisions.